AstrozTM/-Rips-Decoder-encoder-Library/Docs/Custom Functions.md

 ```lua
 <table> decodetable(variant <table>)
 ```
-This is unlike the Main Decode function,This one decodes all sound objects or strings on a table!
+This is unlike the Main Decode function,This one decodes all sound instances or strings on a table!
 <br>
 Example:
 ```lua